Houston Dog Parks

 Located at the heart of Houston, this off-leash dog park is more than just a place for pet owners and their four-legged friends to enjoy a leisurely romp in the grass.
 It’s also an opportunity to honor one of Houston’s most influential public servants – Congressman Bill Archer.

-The park is named after him in recognition of his many years of service to the city and its citizens.
-With several acres dedicated to canine fun, there will be plenty of room for people and their furry companions to enjoy some quality time together outdoors.
-The park boasts plenty of amenities, such as shaded areas, benches and water fountains so that pups can stay cool even on hot summer days.
+The park is named after him for his many years of service to the city and its citizens.
+With several acres dedicated to canine fun, people and their furry companions will have plenty of room to enjoy quality time together outdoors.
+The park boasts plenty of amenities, such as shaded areas, benches, and water fountains, so pups can stay cool even on hot summer days.

 West Webster Dog Park